tatethurston/TwirpScript/README.md

 ### Buf

 TwirpScript can be used with [Buf](https://docs.buf.build/introduction).
-This will bypass TwirpScript's cli runner, so all options must be passed to `buf` via it's configuration yaml. `.twirp.json` is bypassed, as is automatic `typescript` inference.
+This will bypass TwirpScript's cli runner, so all options must be passed to `buf` via it's configuration yaml. `proto.config.mjs` is bypassed, as is automatic `typescript` inference.

 `buf.gen.yaml`